The following professionals lent their expertise to this article:

 Delta College

-Located in University Center, Michigan, Delta College offers a Practical Nurse Advanced Certificate fast-track program that includes nursing theory classes and labs attended in-person.
-Students also attend clinical practice hours at program-affiliated healthcare facilities near campus.
+Located in University Center, Michigan, Delta College offers a 12-month Practical Nurse Advanced Certificate program that includes nursing theory classes, in-person labs, and clinical practice hours at nearby affiliated healthcare facilities.
 Some prerequisite courses, such as College Composition I and Human Anatomy & Physiology, can be taken online.
-Once prerequisite coursework is complete, prospective LPN students are placed on a waitlist for admittance into the LPN clinical program.
-The typical wait time is two to three semesters.
-The program requires 44 credits, including prerequisites.

 Delta College is regionally accredited by the Higher Learning Commission, and the Practical Nurse Certificate program is approved by the Michigan Board of Nursing.
 Graduates meet all requirements to sit for the NCLEX-PN exam.